arturocastillo95/SeatMap-JS/renderer/README.md

 - **Pan**: Click and drag to move around
 - **Reset**: Click "Center Map" button to return to initial view

-### Zoom Limits
-The renderer prevents zooming out beyond the initial fitted view to maintain a consistent starting point.
-Users can zoom in to see details but cannot zoom out to see more than the intended content area.

-## Performance

-The renderer is optimized for large venues:
-- Efficiently renders 10,000+ seats
-- GPU-accelerated rendering via PixiJS
-- Minimal memory footprint
-- Smooth pan and zoom

 ## License

 Same as SeatMap JS project.